cly767/subway/README.md

 It aims to be:

 - lightweight and dependency-free.
-- pure and simple, with no tags, categories or pagination.
+- pure and simple, with no tags or categories.
 Just write.
 - a bit of a11y support, i.e. reduced motion.

 ## Credits